 You canât do this alone

-Creating a campus is a huge endeavor.
+Creating a neighborhood campus is a huge endeavor.
 Hence the course is meant to be taken in crews of 2-4 people who specialize in one or more of the following roles:

 - Weekly event host